ChillyPigeon742/Button-Clicker/README.md

 ### Generating the final `executable` package

 Now that we have our trimmed runtime JDK with only the modules we need, we can generate the actual app.
-To do so we will use the `jpackage` command like so,
+To do that we will use the `jpackage` command like so,

 ```bash
 jpackage --module net.alek.buttonclicker/net.alek.buttonclicker.core.Spark --module-path mods --runtime-image runtime --type app-image --icon icon.ico --name ButtonClicker --dest output